evanx/mpush-redis/README.md

 (integer) 0
 ```

+#### Startup

 At startup, the service instance must perform garbage-collection on behalf of other expired instances in the same `serviceNamespace.`

+The service compacts the listed active `:ids` as follows.
-In particular, it iterates over `:service:ids`
+- iterate over `:service:ids`
+- if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`

+Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:ids` list automatically at a later time.

+Let's illustrate this process.
+Firstly, we iterate over `:service:ids`
 ```
 redis-cli lrange demo:mpush:service:ids 0 -1
 1) 9
 ```
-For each `id` it should check if the service key has expired (or was deleted):
+For each `id` we check if key has expired (or was deleted):
 ```
 redis-cli exists demo:mpush:service:9
 (integer) 1
 ```
-And remove any expired service ids from `:service:ids`
+Finally, we remove any expired service ids from `:service:ids`
 ```
 redis-cli lrem demo:mpush:service:ids -1 9
 (integer) 1
 ```
 which scans `:service:ids` from the tail.

-#### Startup

-At startup, the service compacts the listed active `:ids` as follows.
-- if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`

-Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:ids` list automatically at a later time.
-This will occur after its hashes have expired e.g. 60 seconds after the last renewal.

 #### Bug mitigation